30 Year Anniversary of the Green Swamp Land Authority

 May 01, 2024 | Conservation Easements

 30 years ago, the state of Florida made an effort to conserve and protect our state's green infrastructure.
-The Green Swamp Land Authority would promote the concept of conservation easements, allowing farmers, ranchers, and landowners to preserve their land for generations.
+The Green Swamp Land Authority paved the way for conservation easements, allowing farmers, ranchers, and landowners to preserve their land for generations.

 The Inception